sidmohite/nimbus-astro/README.md

 ## Data Inputs
 In order to use nimbus to constrain kilonova models we first need to ensure we have the relevant data files and that they have specfic attributes that will be used by the code.
-**Note : The data formats and code presented in this repository are based on the Zwicky Transient Facility (ZTF).
-However, the code can be easily modified to be able to account for other surveys.**
+**Note : The data formats and code presented in this repository are based on observations from the Zwicky Transient Facility (ZTF).
+However, the code can be easily modified to account for other surveys.**

 * A `survey file` containing field, pixel and extinction specific information for the survey.
     * Currently the code expects this file to exist as a Python pickle  - `.pkl` file.